kolikamlesh/myUrl/README.md

 # how to install

-step 1 : how to download

-  create database and respective table first by using db.sql file present in database folder

-step 2 : how to install
+step 1 : how to install

   download zip or clone repository run the command npm install

   that's it you just installed it

+step 2 : create database

+   create database and respective table first by using db.sql file present in database folder

 step 3 : how to run